 Never be talked into repaying discharged bankruptcy debt.
 Contact us!
 We let you know your rights and what can be done.

 You can’t get rid of back taxes in bankruptcy.

 Not true.
 Your spouse is not responsible for your debts.
-You can file together or separately, that is your choice.
-In many cases it makes sense for husband and wife to file together, but in some instances the spouse might not want to file or the spouse may not have enough debt to file.
+You can file together or separately.
+That is your choice.
+In many cases, it makes sense for spouses to file together.
+In some instances, the spouse might not want to file, or the spouse may not have enough debt to file.